mark-me/mark-me.github.io/_pages/snippets-and-tips/graphs/graphs.md

 ```
 ## Bar plot

-Bar plots where the bars represent percentage of the whole population:
+The most commoly used kind of plot must be the bar plot.
+Here are some things I had struggles with.

+Generally the data set we use is not aggregated, but we still want a count of the rows in it.
+One of the problems I came across is: how do I plot a percentage of the whole population on one bar?
+Bar plots where the bars represent percentage of the whole population are created with _geom_bar_ like this:
 ```r
 geom_bar(aes(y = (..count..)/sum(..count..)))
 ```